 Strategy: Capalino+Company identified that the best way to secure public funding for the project was through the City’s capital budget.
-Quickly identifying the key people in the funding process in the New York City Council and Bloomberg Administration, Capalino sought to advocate on behalf of the client by creating influential presentation materials and arranging meetings with key decision-makers.
+We created targeted presentation materials and advocated on behalf of our client.

-Result: Despite the difficult economic challenges, Capalino helped RCTA secure $1.2 million in capital funds from the City for this project.
+Result: Despite the difficult economic challenges, RCTA secured $1.2 million in capital funds from the City for this project.
 This significant investment in the project helped launch a major private capital campaign and provides the funding necessary to complete all architectural drawings and pre-construction work.
 The project is now currently on track to be initiated in the Spring/Fall of 2012.

 Press/Additional Information: Here are some links to press and additional information about the project: